DNS-Accountants

 Final Words

-If you are taking help from a solicitor, agent or conveyancer to complete your purchase, they will usually file your return and on the final day pay the tax on your behalf.
+If you are taking help from a a solicitor, agent or conveyancer to complete your purchase, they will usually file your return and on the final day pay the tax on your behalf.
 However, keep in mind that they will charge a small fee for their services which they will add to the total amount charged to you at the end.

-If you are taking these transactions through on your own, you will be responsible to file the return and pay directly to HMRC the taxes owed.
+If you are taking these transaction through on your own, you will be responsible to file the return and pay directly to HMRC the taxes owed.
 This whole process can seem daunting, and your primary concern will be to not over/under pay.
 However, don’t be disheartened, take your time and consider your options carefully.
-This process isn’t a big deal once you get into it, it shouldn’t be a hurdle in the property buying process.
+This process isn’t a big a deal once you get into it, it shouldn’t be a hurdle in the property buying process.

 Speak with an expert